-Land at Court House Farm, Easton-in-Gordano/Portbury will continue to be safeguarded for port uses, subject to demonstrable need for those uses that cannot be accommodated elsewhere within the Port estate and to detailed requirements to be set out in a Site Allocations DPD.
+Land at Court House Farm, Easton-in-Gordano/Portbury will continue to be safeguarded for port uses, subject to demonstrable need for those uses that cannot be accommodated elsewhere within the Port estate and to detailed requirements to be set out in a Sites and Development Plan Document.
 Further expansion of the Port within North Somerset is not supported.

-3.297 The future needs of the Port can only be assessed across the whole complex, which involves Bristol as well as North Somerset.
+3.299 The future needs of the Port can only be assessed across the whole complex, which involves Bristol as well as North Somerset.
 The RSS Panel report concluded that the next longer-term development of the Port will occur on the north side of the river.

-3.298 Expansion at Royal Portbury Dock up to 2011 is provided for by Policy E/6 of the North Somerset Replacement Local Plan and land safeguarded, subject to proof of need and other detailed requirements.
+3.300 Expansion at Royal Portbury Dock up to 2011 is provided for by Policy E/6 of the North Somerset Replacement Local Plan and land safeguarded, subject to proof of need and other detailed requirements.
 The Core Strategy continues this approach.
 No further land for port use will be identified.

-- 3.299 Development of the Port is led by its owners, whose responsibility it is to ensure that the environmental impacts of growth are satisfactorily addressed.
-The council will seek the preparation of a Port Masterplan covering the whole of the Port of Bristol. - 3.300 The policy safeguards land and will be applied through development management procedures.
+- 3.301 Development of the Port is led by its owners, whose responsibility it is to ensure that the environmental impacts of growth are addressed to the satisfaction of the council or other relevant decision-maker.
+The council will seek the preparation of a Port Masterplan covering the whole of the Port of Bristol. - 3.302 The policy safeguards land and will be applied through development management procedures.

-3.301 Monitoring of planning applications.
+3.303 Monitoring of planning applications.